 To understand how this disease works, it’s necessary to first understand what the immune system is.
 Let’s talk a little about your immune system and its importance to your body.

-- This is comprised of special organs, cells, tissues, and proteins, among other things.
+- It’s comprised of special organs, cells, tissues, and proteins, among other things.

 - All of these together carry out the main function of protecting your entire body from outside invaders.